Switching Between Different Installed MariaDB Versions

 chown -R mysql mariadb-data mariadb-data/*

-If you want to use another disk you should do:
+If you want to use another disk, you should run this command:

 cd mariadb